2408-Team-3/flytrap-express/README.md

 npm install flytrap_express
 ```

+For more details about the package, visit the [Flytrap Express SDK on npm](https://www.npmjs.com/package/flytrap_express).

 ## 🛠️ Usage

 1. **Initialize Flytrap**: In your main application file (e.g., app.js or index.js), import the Flytrap module and initialize it with your project credentials: